Foreign Tax Credits (FTC) vs Foreign Earned Income Exclusion (FEIE)

 If you are a US expat or are subject to US taxes but live abroad and earn income from outside the US, understanding how Foreign Tax Credits (FTC) and Foreign Earned Income Exclusion (FEIE) can be applied to your foreign earned income can significantly reduce your US tax liability.
 This article details both FEIE and FTC and provides a comparison of when each scheme could be more beneficial.

-The tax affairs of US expats are always more complicated than for American citizens living in the US because the expats are still required to file their worldwide income in the US, regardless of where they live.
+The tax affairs of US expats are always more complicated than for American citizens living in the US, because expats are still required to file their worldwide income in the US, regardless of where they live.

 This creates the distinct possibility that you will be required to pay tax in both the US and at least one other country, thus being taxed more than once on the same income.